MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 This Information Protection bar makes it easy for end users to select labels for the correct classification, and where required, these labels can also automatically protect their documents and emails.

-To classify and protect additional file types, and to support multiple files at once, users can right-click files or a folder from Windows File Explore:
+To classify and protect additional file types, and to support multiple files at once, users can right-click files or a folder from Windows File Explorer:

 ![File Explorer right-click Classify and protect using Azure Information Protection](../media/right-click-classify-protect-folder.png)